-And, there is a new type of vehicle that has emerged onto to RV scene, and that is a School bus conversion also known as a skoolie.
+School bus conversions are known as Skoolies.
 There are four different school bus classes, A through D, which we will cover in this article too.

-A Class A motorhome looks like a big commercial bus with fewer windows, a fancier paint job and antennae on the roof.
+A Class A motorhome is the biggest of the drivable RV classes.
+They look like a big commercial bus with fewer windows, a fancier paint job and antennae on the roof.
 These motorhomes are the most luxurious of all the classes.
 They range in size from 25 to 45 feet or more, and some can sleep up to eight or ten passengers.
 Since these motorhomes are so big and heavy, they are the least fuel efficient with some getting as little as five or six miles a gallon.

 Class A Motorhomes are great for folks who spend a lot of time on the road.
 They are like having your home on wheels and include features such as a king sized bed, two or more bathrooms, a full sized refrigerator, and a washer and dryer.
 Since these motorhomes are built on a commercial bus chassis, there is plenty of space underneath for storage.